cytoshell/RowdyHacksSpring2024/README.md

 ## Introduction

 Welcome to Rabid Tasker, a ✨revolutionary✨ task management tool that brings ancient task management into the future.
-Powered by the mystical Google Firebase with its hosting and Firestore databse, Rabid Tasker ensures swift and efficient task organization for your tribe.
+Powered by the mystical Google Firebase with its hosting and Firestore database, Rabid Tasker ensures swift and efficient task organization for your tribe.

 <img src="https://i.ibb.co/hfqFkVF/todo-logo.png" heigh=750 width=1000>